 With some smart use of custom fields, you can personalize that message for each subscriber.
 The first step is to keep track of where people came from.
 Create a custom field for your list called ‘source’ or similar.
 Now you need to fill in a value for ‘source’ for each person.
 If you are importing a file of new subscribers after a tradeshow, use ‘gave us your address at the Widget Summit in September’ as the source column for each subscriber record.

-For your online subscribe forms, make sure you have a hidden ‘source’ field prefilled with ‘subscribed on our website’ as the value, so that each time someone signs up using the form, the right value is set (check out our step-by-step guide to do this).
+For your online subscribe forms, make sure you have a hidden ‘source’ field prefilled with ‘subscribed on our website’ as the value, so that each time someone signs up using the form, the right value is set.

 Now in your campaigns, you can just insert something like this: